alire-project/alire/doc/publishing.md

 - It contains all required metadata.
 - It builds on all of our CI configurations.
     - You can disable an unsupported target with the `available` property.

+## Best practices

+See the section on [best practices](policies.md#best-practices) for crates before publishing your first release.

 ## Detailed steps